 One of the most important current and future challenges in this field of technology is the transition to a sustainable energy supply with renewable energies.
 The use of renewable energies helps to save fuels, to protect the environment and to minimize adverse effects on the climate.
 With modules such as High-Voltage Engineering, Grid Operation and Intelligent Networks, Operating Systems and Computer Networks, Measurement Engineering for Intelligent Networks, Power Electronics for Intelligent Networks, Nonlinear Regulation Systems and Regenerative Energy Systems in Grid Parallel Operation, the Renewable Energies and Intelligent Networks master’s programme provides students with the skills and competences necessary to tackle the aforementioned tasks.

-More information on the Renewable Energies and Intelligent Networks programme (MSc)
+More information on the Renewable Energies and Intelligent Grids programme (MSc)

-More information on the Computer Science and Engineering programme (MSc)
+More information on the Computer Aided Engineering programme (MSc)

 Information Technology (MSc)